Coxeter groups, hyperbolic cubes, and acute triangulations: Planar surfaces

 A geometric nerve yields an acute triangulation.
 This is straightforward by considering slanted cubes.
 Or, we can prove this explicitly as follows.

-\begin{lemma} Let $R=ABC$ be a triangle in the geometric nerve $L$ of an all-right hyperbolic polyhedron.
+\begin{lemma} Let $L$ the geometric nerve of an all-right hyperbolic polyhedron possibly with ideal vertices and $R=ABC$ be a triangle in $L$.
 If $A$ corresponds to a face, then the angle of $R$ at $A$ is acute.
 If $A$ corresponds to an ideal vertex, then the angle of $R$ at $A$ is $\pi/2$. \end{lemma}